 With half of employees saying that their organisation’s onboarding process could be improved, there’s huge potential for HRIS systems with in-built onboarding functionality to make a significant difference to new starters’ experiences.
 Onboarding software can improve the employee experience through:

 Choosing an HRIS system that encompasses integrated HR and LMS software will help your organisation monitor the link between training activities and course completion and employee performance.
 You can use this information to understand what training interventions pay off (and which don’t), and uncover additional training needs.
-Single sign-on between your HR and learning platforms, as part of your HRIS system, also helps to improve the learning experience for your people and encourage them to engage more frequently, and more proactively, with learning activities.
+Single sign-on between your HR and learning platforms, as part of your HRIS, also helps to improve the learning experience for your people and encourage them to engage more frequently, and more proactively, with learning activities.

 Implementing an HRIS system that isn’t fit for purpose can be costly and frustrating.
 But choosing the best HRIS system for your organisation doesn’t have to be daunting.
 Spend time researching the full range of features and, remember, the best HRIS system is the one that most closely satisfies your current and future needs, and is within your budget.